istio/istio.io/content/en/docs/setup/upgrade/helm/index.md

 {{< /text >}}

 {{< warning >}}
 [Helm does not upgrade or delete CRDs](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/#some-caveats-and-explanations) when performing an upgrade.
-Because of this restriction, an additional step is required when upgrading Istio with Helm using kubectl.
+Because of this restriction, an additional step is required when upgrading Istio with Helm.
 {{< /warning >}}

 ### Create a backup